Magne Hoseth

-Magne Hoseth (born Magne Hoset on 13 October 1980) is a Norwegian professional football manager and former player.
+Magne Hoseth (born Magne Hoset on 13 October 1980) is a Norwegian professional football manager and former player who is the current head coach of Norwegian side Strømsgodset.

 During his playing career, he played for Averøykameratene, Molde, Copenhagen, Viking, Aalesund, Stabæk, Notodden and Kristiansund.
 As a footballer, Hoseth won a total of six trophies, featuring four Eliteserien titles, one Norwegian Cup title and one Royal League title.

 From his debut in 2001, he has played 22 matches for the Norway national football team.

 Career

 Early career

-Hoseth started his career in his local club IL Averøykameratene.
+Hoseth started his career in his local club Averøykameratene.
 In 1999 was he signed by Molde.

 Molde

-In his first season for the club from Romsdal he performed well both in the Tippeligaen and in the Champions League.
-His breakthrough came when he came in as a substitute and scored two goals against PFC CSKA Moscow in the 1999–2000 UEFA Champions League 2nd qualifying round, second leg.
+In his first season for the club from Romsdal, he performed well both in the Tippeligaen and in the Champions League.
+His breakthrough came when he came in as a substitute and scored two goals against CSKA Moscow in the second leg of the 1999–2000 UEFA Champions League second qualifying round.
 He was also a regular in the Norwegian youth national team.

 Copenhagen

-In the summer of 2004 Hoseth was transferred to the Danish team F.C.
-Copenhagen.
+In the summer of 2004, Hoseth was transferred to the Danish team Copenhagen.
 He was very popular in Copenhagen, and was named 2004 player of the year at the club, despite playing only four months that calendar year.
 Because of his homesickness he wanted to go back to Norway and left the club in 2005.

 Vålerenga

-In June 2005 he was signed by Vålerenga from Oslo.
+In June 2005, he was signed by Vålerenga from Oslo.
 He won the 2005 Tippeligaen while at the club.

 Second spell at Molde

-In July 2006 he returned to his old club Molde.
+In July 2006, he returned to his old club Molde.
 Despite the team was relegated to 1. divisjon, Hoseth chose to stay in Molde.
 He became Tippeligaen champion in 2011, 2012 and 2014.
 With the club, Hoseth won the Norwegian Cup in 2013 after scoring defining goals both in the semifinal against Lillestrøm and later in the final against Molde's main rivals Rosenborg.
 Hoseth scored Molde's 3–2 goal in the final which ended 4–2.
 Hoseth made a total of 364 appearances for Molde, the third-highest number of appearances by any player for the club.
 With 84 top division goals, Hoseth is Molde's all-time top scorer in Eliteserien.

 Later career

 On 30 July 2014, Hoseth moved to Stabæk, signing a contract for the remainder of the 2014 season.

-After short stays with Viking and Aalesund through the 2015 season, Hoseth signed a 2-year contract with 2.divisjon side Notodden before 2016.
-On 16 August 2017 he signed a contract with Kristiansund BK.
+After short stays with Viking and Aalesund through the 2015 season, Hoseth signed a two-year contract with 2.divisjon side Notodden in 2016.
+On 16 August 2017, he signed a contract with Kristiansund.
 In the club's first ever season in the top flight, Hoseth helped them stay up and finish seventh on the Eliteserien table.
-On 10 January Hoseth announced his retirement on Twitter.
+On 10 January, Hoseth announced his retirement on Twitter.